-The Doctor of Philosophy in Kinesiology program currently focuses on three broad areas of kinesiology, namely motor control and learning, physiology, and obesity studies.
+The Doctor of Philosophy in Kinesiology program currently focuses on four broad areas of kinesiology, namely motor behavior, exercise physiology, sport and fitness administration, and obesity studies.

 The Doctor of Philosophy (Ph.D.) in Kinesiology is designed to provide doctoral level training to prepare a professional with the cognitive and research skills needed to be a productive scholar.

-The objectives of the Ph.D. in Kinesiology are:
+The primary objectives of the PhD in Kinesiology are to train scholars to:

-The usual time for completion of the Ph.D.
-(Kinesiology) program is four to five years.
+The target time for completion of the Ph.D.
+(Kinesiology) program is six years or less.